nikolay-borzov/rainmeter-monochrome/README.md

 [Default configuration](src/@Resources/Config.inc) contains adjustments for [JetBrains Mono](https://www.jetbrains.com/lp/mono/) font.

-If you want to use another font you'll need to change some variables in `Config.inc`:
+If you want to use another font you'll need to change font-related variables in `Config.inc`:

 - `FontFace` - Font to use
 - `FontTopPaddingFix` - Top offset for bar and short line meters (e.g. Drive free space)